agudluri/python-developer-coding-challenge-2025/README.md

 ## How to Navigate
 - Review the [job description](docs/job-description.md) to understand the team, responsibilities, and skills we value.
 - Read the [coding challenge brief](docs/challenge.md) for detailed requirements, deliverables, and evaluation criteria.
-- Fork or copy this template into your own private workspace when you are ready to begin the challenge.
+- Accept the collaborator invitation we send you so you can push directly to this repository.
-- Share your solution with us following the submission guidance at the end of the challenge brief.
+- Follow the submission guidance below to commit your work.

 ## Cloud Flexibility
 Azure examples are provided, but you are welcome to complete the challenge using AWS, GCP, or another cloud.
 If you choose a different provider, deliver equivalent infrastructure, automation, and documentation so reviewers can reproduce your solution end-to-end.